theExtraTerrestrial/gmail_desktop_notifier/README.md

 # Gmail Notifier for Windows

 A simple Python application that runs in the background, checks for new Gmail messages, and shows desktop notifications with a tray icon.
-This app is designed for Windows 10 and above.
+**Now includes click-to-open notifications using `win10toast-click`**—just click the notification to open the email in your browser!

 ---

 ## Features

 - **Desktop notifications** for new unread Gmail messages
+- **Click a notification to open the email thread in your browser**
 - **System tray icon** with Quit option
 - **Runs in the background/minimized**
+- **Notifies only for new emails received after the script starts**
 - **Automatically start at Windows startup (optional)**

 ---